ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 ![](assets/traypublisher/artist/deadline_options.png)

-Tray publisher supports deadline submissions for some product types like `render`.
+Tray Publisher supports deadline submissions for certain product types, such as `render`.

-Default deadline options, *Admins can modify this list from settings, See [Job Info Profiles](addon_deadline_admin.md/#profiles).*
+Default deadline options can be modified by admins in the settings.
+See [Job Info Profiles](addon_deadline_admin.md#profiles).

 - **Frames per Task**
 - **Priority**